mtkennerly/dunamai/README.md

 ## Other notes
 * Dunamai needs access to the full version history to find tags and compute distance.
   Be careful if your CI system does a shallow clone by default.

   * For GitHub workflows, invoke `actions/checkout@v3` with `fetch-depth: 0`.
   * For GitLab pipelines, set the `GIT_DEPTH` variable to 0.

+  For Git, you can also avoid doing a full clone by specifying a remote branch for tags (e.g., `--tag-branch remotes/origin/master`).
 * When using Git, remember that lightweight tags do not store their creation time.
   Therefore, if a commit has multiple lightweight tags, we cannot reliably determine which one should be considered the newest.